unruledboy/SyncRoo/README.md

   -b, --Batch           The intermediate folder for the file copy batch commands to be stored.

-  -f, --FilePatterns    (Default: *.*) The file patterns to be serched for.
+  -f, --FilePatterns    The file patterns to be serched for.

   -o, --Operation       A specific operation to be run rather than the whole sync process.